 Both are health professionals who can care for people with mental health problems.
 Both have had years of education and training.

-The main difference is that a psychiatrist has trained as a doctor and can prescribe medication.
+The main difference is that a psychiatrist has trained as a medical doctor and can prescribe medication.

-A psychologist is not a doctor and can’t prescribe medication.
+A psychologist is not a medical doctor and can't prescribe medication.

 Both can look after people with mild and moderate problems.
-But while psychiatrists often treat people with the most serious mental illnesses, such as schizophrenia, a psychologist would have a smaller role in their care.
+Psychiatrists often treat people with the most serious mental illnesses, such as schizophrenia, and a psychologist would have a smaller role in their care.

 Psychiatrists work in hospitals, clinics and with community mental health services, as well as in private practice.

 Many, but not all, psychiatrists are registered with the Royal Australian & New Zealand College of Psychiatrists (RANZCP).
 They must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 You can check their registration at the AHPRA website.

 Psychiatrists diagnose and treat people with a mental illness or a mental disorder, such as:

 - anxiety disorders, like panic attacks and phobias

 - complex conditions, like bipolar disorder and schizophrenia